FiveN1/nymphaea/README.md

-# 🌸Nymphaea
+# Nymphaea
 *(repo under construction!)*

-A C Library for creating C applications.
+Nymphaea is C a library designed for creating programmable art.
-Data oriented, low level, flexible library.
+Nymphaea shoud be powerful yet easy to understand.

+Use this library as you like!

 ## 🌸About
+- Nymphaea makes it easy to write c programs with no limits.
 - Nymphaea is data oriented.
 - Nymphaea also does not use any global variables (almost) so you can easily understand the flow of your programs data.
-- Nymphaea thies to be as simple and abstract as possible. so you can youe its functions in many cases.
+- Nymphaea thies to be as simple and abstract as possible.

 ## 🌸Hello World Example:
 This simple example will create a window with the text `Hello World!` in the middle.